A martingale analysis of first passage times of time-dependent Wiener diffusion models: Discussion

-This said, our results do suggest promising avenues for future numerical work.
-Particularly relevant is work by \cite{Navarro2009, Blurton2012, Gondan2014} who develop efficient numerical schemes for evaluating the relevant infinite sums involved in FPT calculations.
-Similar methods could be applied to results in \S\ref{subsec:i-ddm}~and~\S\ref{subsec:multistage-ddm} to develop efficient and accurate MSDDM codes, which could in turn contribute to the growing collection of numerical tools available for practitioners using diffusion models to study decision making.
+In \S\ref{sec:review} we re-derived classical mean decision times and choice probabilities equivalent to results first derived for a discrete time random walk model using the Wald identity \citep{Laming1968, Link1975, Link1975a, smith1990note}, which itself is a corollary of the optional sampling theorem. \cite{smith1990note} notes that results concerning the discrete time random walk model with Gaussian increments and the continuous time single stage Wiener diffusion model of \S\ref{sec:review} should be equivalent, which is indeed the case.
+Furthermore, the moment generating function derived in \S\ref{subsec:app-ddm} is identical to that obtained by \cite[p.
+9]{smith1990note} via the Wald identity.
+Our aim in presenting \S\ref{sec:review} was to introduce the martingale analysis used in \S\ref{sec:performance-metrics} by first demonstrating its utility in re-deriving these classical results.
+We hope these calculations provide an intuition for the computations in \S\ref{sec:performance-metrics} in a less technical setting.
+For reviews of the classical results on random walks in psychological decision making, see \cite[pp. 300-301]{Townsend1983} and \cite[pp. 328-334]{Luce1986}.

+One particularly useful aspect of equations \eqref{eq:error-rate-deadline} through \eqref{eq:multistage-fpt-incorrect} is that they demonstrate how various other measures of performance, such as the lower-threshold hitting probability during each stage, evolve as the underlying dynamics change.
+Using these, one may efficiently compute a variety of behavioral measures of performance without resorting to first computing the FPT densities.
 Our results may also serve as a starting point for further analysis of more complicated stochastic decision models.
-As an important step in this direction, we have also shown how the equations for the MSDDM can be applied to Ornstein-Uhlenbeck processes, which can approximate leaky integration over the course of evidence accumulation, e.g., the Leaky Competing Accumulator model [LCA]~\citep{MU-JLM:01}.
-Given that the LCA itself can in certain cases approximate a reduced form of more complex and biologically plausible models of interactions across neuronal populations (e.g., \citealp{XJW:02,KFW-XJW:06,RB:07}), our analyses offer an important step toward better understanding time-varying dynamics within and across neural networks, and how these might explain complex cognitive phenomena.
-More broadly, we believe our analysis furthers the theory surrounding diffusion models with time-varying drift rates, and that the tools and formulae introduced will contribute to the ongoing effort to develop and understand psychologically and neurally plausible models of decision making.
+In appendix D, we show how our results apply to Ornstein-Uhlenbeck processes, which approximate leaky integration over the course of evidence accumulation, e.g., the Leaky Competing Accumulator model [LCA]~\citep{Usher2001}.
+Given that the LCA itself can in certain cases approximate a reduced form of more complex and biologically plausible models of interactions across neuronal populations (e.g., \citealp{XJW:02,KFW-XJW:06,RB:07}), {\sfr our work may help analysts better understand time-varying dynamics within and across neural networks, and how such dynamics relate to complex cognitive phenomena}.